What the new EV funding for trucks, e-vans and depot charging means for fleets

 The UK Government has announced a £1 billion funding package to s...

-In this blog: Driving an EV in hot weather | Charging your EV in hot weather
+In this blog: Driving a fleet EV in hot weather | Charging a fleet EV in hot weather

-In the UK and across the world, we are experiencing increasingly high – and sometimes extreme – temperatures.
+In the UK and across the world, we are experiencing increasingly high, and sometimes extreme, temperatures.

-In 2022, the UK hit a new and unwanted record in Coningsby, Lincolnshire, where temperatures reached 40.3°C, the highest temperature ever recorded in the UK to date.
+In 2022, the UK hit a new and unwanted record in Coningsby, Lincolnshire, where temperatures reached 40.3°C, the highest ever recorded in the UK to date.

 While we haven’t seen temperatures that high since, Spring 2025 was both the hottest and driest on record.
 For context, Spring 2025 was the fourth sunniest season overall for the UK, with only three summers experiencing more sun since 1910.